MEPs debate crucial 'Fit for 55' laws ahead of vote

 Already a member?

-Plenary votes often follow the responsible committee votes, but most of the dossiers have proven controversial.
-Many of the original EU Commission proposals have already been watered down, and it is unclear if the proposed compromises will get a majority.
+Plenary votes often follow the responsible committee votes, but most of the dossiers have proven controversial during negotiations the past months and many of the original EU Commission proposals have already been watered down.
+It remains unclear if the proposed compromises will able to get a majority.

 Social fund